sschmid/Gummi-Commander/README.md

 ## Gummi

-Event Command Mapping System for Objective-C
+Gummi is an Event Command Mapping System for Objective-C.
+It uses [SDObjection] for Dependency Injection.

 ## How to use: